 These models were sold at Polaris dealerships across the United States from December 2017 until January 2019, and included both red and blue models.
 Polaris has received 11 reported brake failures to date, including one incident that involved a crash, and another that resulted in a rollover accident.
 There have been no serious injuries reported as of June 2019.

 Although Polaris is offering free repairs to vehicle owners, some may have already sustained serious injuries due to these dangerous, defective vehicles.
 Brake failure can result in devastating, if not deadly, injuries, especially if they fail while the vehicle is traveling on steep terrain or at high speeds.

 In the past, Polaris has recalled other ORVs because of engine misfire issues, brake failure, and several other hazards.
 In March 2017, they issued a recall of all RZR and General Recreational Off-Highway Vehicles because of an engine misfire issue.
 This defect can cause the exhaust to reach dangerous temperatures, which could heat or melt nearby components.
 As a result, the overheated or melted components may contaminate the brake master cylinder, causing the brakes to fail or drag.
 Also, this dangerous overheating issue can result in damaging burns and poses a serious fire hazard.

 Do You Have a Case?
 Take Action, Today!

 These vehicle recalls are nothing new, and until the injuries stop, we’ll continue to give a voice to the injured victims.
-If you were harmed due to a dangerous or defective ROV, we want to help.Contact Eisenberg, Cutt, Kendell & Olson today to get in touch with our experienced attorneys.
+If you were harmed due to a dangerous or defective ORV, we want to help.Contact Eisenberg Cutt Kendell & Olson today to get in touch with our experienced attorneys.